Vite vs Ionify

 Vite adopted a faster unified bundler.

-Ionify owns a persistent build intelligence pipeline.
+Ionify owns a persistent build authority pipeline.

 Is Vite's cache the same as Ionify's persistence?